kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

 Installation from the Zenoss web interface may fail on especially slow systems due to time out issues.
 If this happens, try installing from the command line:

-Download the appropriate package for your Zenoss version from the list below.
+Download the appropriate package for your Zenoss version from the Zenoss Zenpack site:

-* Zenoss 3.0+ `Latest Package for Python 2.6`_
+* Zenoss 3.0+ `Latest Package`_

 Then copy it to your Zenoss server and run the following commands as the zenoss user::